psocha/psocha.github.io/resume.md

 ___

 ### Microsoft (Azure Batch) ###
+Software Engineer II, *Redmond, WA, Jul 2018 – present*

-Software Engineer, *Redmond, WA, Jul 2017 – present*
+Software Engineer, *Redmond, WA, Jul 2017 - Jul 2018*

 - Held ownership of multiple C# and C++ backend microservices for Azure Batch, a scalable and high-availability service for running computationally-intensive batch jobs in the cloud
+- Drove several major features from design to global rollout, including per-family VM quotas, private service connections, and spot-priced VMs
 - Contributed to the feature completion, system-level integration, and staged rollout of a newly-rewritten VM pool management service
-- Expanded and improved the Batch service's internal tools for logging, debugging, alerting, and incident mitigation
+- Expanded and improved the Batch service's internal tools for logging, monitoring, debugging, alerting, and incident mitigation

 # Internships #
 ___